Grant Thompson Founder and Owner

 As sea kayak outfitting became more popular Grant became involved with guide education.
 He was a charter member of The Alliance of British Columbia Sea Kayak Guides and the Association of Canadian Sea Kayak Guides.
 As a head guide instructor/ examiner for both organizations he ran guide training courses on the British Columbia coast and in Baja.
 He sat on a committee of three senior guides that drafted the first sea kayak guide training curriculum to be officially recognized by Parks Canada.
 In the spring of 2017 he was hired by the Norwegian Centres of Expertise for Tourism Fjord Norway to consult on sea kayaking trip design, methodology and risk management.

 All of Tofino’s trips in Canada are still operated by Tofino Expeditions Limited, the original Canadian company.
-In 1998 Grant founded Tofino Expeditions USA Inc. when he relocated to the United States while his wife was attending the Psychiatric Residency program at the University of Washington School of Medicine.
+In 1998 Grant founded Tofino Expeditions USA Inc. when he relocated to the United States while his wife was attending a medical residency program at the University of Washington School of Medicine.
 Living first in Seattle, Washington and then Salem, Oregon before settling in Bend Oregon.
 Grant has guided kayaking trips North and South America as well as Europe and Asia.
 His photographic work has appeared in a number of magazines including Outside, National Geographic, National Geographic Adventure, Sea Kayaker and Outpost as well as a large number of newspapers.
 As well being a kayaker he is an avid surfer and standup paddle boarder.